The e\~ne product over a commutative ring: E ne product and tensor product.

 \begin{theorem} We have

 \end{theorem}

-Notice that the extension of the e\~ne-product to formal power series indicates that theorem \ref{thm:6.2} remains valid for infinite matrices.
+Notice that the extension of the e\~ne product to formal power series indicates that theorem \ref{thm:6.2} remains valid for infinite matrices.
 Also theorem \ref{thm:6.1} makes sense for infinite matrices once the tensor product and the determinant are properly defined (one can also define the infinite determinant the other way around).